Information

 • Department for Work and Pensions (DWP)

-Usability testing in 2015 of a previous version, which took users to the site’s homepage, showed that users preferred the button to either:
+A previous version of this component took users to the website's homepage.
+User testing of that version in 2015 showed that users preferred the button to either:

 • close down the site completely